Architecture (ARCH)

 ARCH 2115 (3) Architecture Materials and Methods

-An introduction to both standard and innovative building materials this course exposes students to the elements and processes used to in constructing buildings.
-Through lecture, technical drawing, material research and exposure to practicing professionals, students build a foundation of knowledge necessary to approach the specification and design of materials as well as to foster a curiosity in the innovative frontiers of assembly, aesthetics and sustainable life-cycle considerations.
+An introduction to both standard and innovative building materials this course exposes students to the elements and processes used in constructing buildings.
+Through lectures, technical drawing, material research and exposure to practicing professionals, students build a foundation of knowledge necessary to approach the specification and design of materials and to foster a curiosity in the innovative frontiers of assembly, aesthetics and sustainable life-cycle considerations.

 Requisites: Restricted to Program in Environmental Design (ARPLU) students.